krismolendyke/mongoDB.tmbundle/README.md

 # mongoDB Bundle for TextMate

-This TextMate bundle helps with writing mongoDB flavored JavaScript.
+This TextMate bundle helps with editing mongoDB flavored JavaScript.
+At the moment it's a small query language definition and a bunch of snippets.

 ## Author